nholtz/steel1-book/_build/Programming-Style.md

 * very explicit.  there is no doubt what the _t_ belongs to in the first line.

 **Cons:**
-* harder to understand with all those extra (and usually extraneous) identifiers in the expressions.
+* harder to read with all those extra (and usually extraneous) identifiers in the expressions.
 As expressions get more complex, this gets worse.
+* detracts from re-useability of the code.
+If this is copied to serve another part, it will have to be edited (and defining functions to do the calculations is problematic as well - adds more conceptual overhead).

 ### Alternative 2:
 Extract the required attribute values into global variables at the start of each cell.
-We can arrange some special functionality so that this can be made more compact (obviously, the indexing operator returns a tuple of the values of the attributes given as the "index").
+We can arrange some special object functionality so that this can be done more compactly (obviously, the indexing operator returns a tuple of the values of the attributes given as the "index").
 The values can even be renamed if that is wise or convenient.